pydata/pydata-sphinx-theme/docs/user_guide/announcements.rst

 .. warning::

-    This functionality relies on the :ref:`version switcher <version switcher dropdowns>` to determine the version number of the latest stable release.
+    This functionality relies on the :ref:`version switcher <version-dropdowns>` to determine the version number of the latest stable release.
     *It will only work* if your version switcher ``.json`` has an entry with the version ``"stable"`` and a name that begins with a version string, for example:

     .. code-block:: json